 Ophthalmology Glaucoma is able to accept a relatively small percentage of submissions received.
-Therefore, many good manuscripts have to be declined, oftentimes despite favorable peer reviews.
+Therefore, many good manuscripts are declined, oftentimes despite favorable peer reviews.
 If your paper is rejected but the reviews are accurate, please do not appeal the decision and request additional reviews.
-Doing so distracts the journal's editors/reviewers from evaluating submissions and editorial staff from processing other manuscripts and is unfair to the authors of those papers.
+Doing so distracts the journal's editors and reviewers from evaluating submissions and editorial staff from processing other manuscripts and is unfair to the authors of those papers.
 If, however, the reviewer or editor assessments are reconsidered, the Editor-in-Chief will entertain an appeal and reopen the manuscript's file.

-This journal operates a single blind review process.
+This journal operates a single-blind review process.
 All contributions will be initially assessed by the editor for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
-The Editor is responsible for the final decision regarding acceptance or rejection of articles.
-The Editor's decision is final.
-More information on types of peer review.
-Material and methods
+The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of articles.
+The Editor-in-Chief's decision is final.
+More information on types of peer review:

 Provide sufficient details to allow the work to be reproduced by an independent researcher.
 Methods that are already published should be summarized, and indicated by a reference.
 If quoting directly from a previously published method, use quotation marks and also cite the source.
 Any modifications to existing methods should also be described.
 Discussion